camdenreslink/clr-profiler/README.md

 - Create facility to run tests against multiple .net versions.
 For example, here is linux setup for [side-by-side .net core installations](https://www.hanselman.com/blog/SideBySideUserScopedNETCoreInstallationsOnLinuxWithDotnetinstallsh.aspx).
 - A potential source of bugs in the `ProfilerInfo` struct, is when an `S_OK` hresult is returned, but one of the out pointer parameters can be null.
 These need explicitly checked if they are null and wrapped in an `Option`.
 If we just dereference, this is undefined behavior!
 The Microsoft documentation is spotty on which out parameters can be null.
 Sometimes it is mentioned in the remarks.

-## What transformations are we making to methods?

-- Use FFI types everywhere.
-A "roadmap" or "future development" task will be to create idiomatic rust types.
-- No raw pointers should be exposed.
-- Convert pointers to arrays to array slices if it will be read-only.
-Convert to `&mut some_array` if the vector needs modified.
-- Create return types rather than passing in mutable references to be populated.
-These should reference FFI types.
-- Some of the primitive types can be converted to rusty types depending on the context, e.g. `BOOL`, `ULONG`
--